About Walnut House

 His Honour Judge Geoffrey Mercer QC

-Judge on the Western Circuit, now Hon.
-Recorder of Exeter and resident judge Exeter CC (Head of Chambers).
+Former Judge on the Western Circuit, and Hon.
+Recorder of Exeter and Resident Judge Exeter CC

 Her Honour Judge Corinne Searle